fdesign1/matiCV-modern3/content/authors/admin/_index.md

       - Jira, Confluence, Power BI, MS Office, Windows, Azure.
       - Research, Effective communications skills, proactive, time management.
 ---
-Native Spanish speaker with a strong background in IT, data analysis, automotive, and support engineering.
-Skilled in troubleshooting, customer success, and process optimization.
-Passionate about product support and cross-team collaboration.
+Native Spanish speaker with a strong background in IT, data analysis, in the automotive industry and support engineering.
+Skilled in troubleshooting, customer success and process optimization.
+Passionate about product support and cross team collaboration.
 Currently a Support Engineer, eager to contribute technical expertise in a dynamic tech environment.
-In my free time, I learn web development and enjoy practicing speedway-żużel motorcycling, the gym, and swimming.
+In my free time, I learn web app development and enjoy practicing speedway motorcycling, the gym and swimming